official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 231. Mr Campbell wrote that Mr Blair was “livid” about the stories in the media and had spoken to Mr Powell and Sir David Manning “saying that he wanted message round the system that all this loose talk had to stop.
-And he wanted the Americans to know how angry he was”.79
+And he wanted the Americans to know how angry he was”.[^79]

 232. Mr Campbell also wrote that Dr Rice had “said it looked like we were trying to push them, and they didn’t like it”.
 He added that Dr Rice liked the argument that the UN was the route to deal with Iraq, not the route to avoid it.

-77 Manuscript comment Powell on Minute Campbell to Manning, 2 September 2002, [untitled].
+[^77]: Manuscript comment Powell on Minute Campbell to Manning, 2 September 2002, [untitled].
-78 Minute Manning to Prime Minister, 2 September 2002, ‘Conversation with Condi Rice’.
+[^78]: Minute Manning to Prime Minister, 2 September 2002, ‘Conversation with Condi Rice’.
-79 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^79]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown to

 134

-The Report of the Iraq Inquiry233.
-The FCO was concerned that Mr Blair should strike a balance between acknowledging the deficiencies of the policy of containment without saying it had failed.
+233. The FCO was concerned that Mr Blair should strike a balance between acknowledging the deficiencies of the policy of containment without saying it had failed.